-The Julian C. Madison Building LLC, WSU STEM Innovation Learning Center, TechTown and the Midwest I-Corps are pleased to announce STEEP: Supporting the Climb – A business incubator program for Black- and African-American women entrepreneurs in STEM, science, tech, and beyond as they aspire to increased growth, measurable sustainability, and capital investment in their businesses.
+The Julian C. Madison Building LLC, WSU STEM Innovation Learning Center, TechTown and the Midwest I-Corps are pleased to announce STEEP Detroit — a 10-month business incubator program for Black/African American women entrepreneurs in STEM, science, tech and beyond as they aspire to increased growth, measurable sustainability and capital investment in their businesses.

 Sign up for STEEP Detroit: